Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Drelas' Cottage](https://www.nexusmods.com/skyrimspecialedition/mods/39829) `2.0.0` - Inherit Drelas' Cottage if the owner has an unfortunate accident.

+- [King of Worms | Queen of Dawn](https://www.nexusmods.com/skyrimspecialedition/mods/35779) `2.1.0` - Restore one of the lost beacons of Meridia and earn custodianship of the Chantry of the Dawn... or...
+Corrupt the beacon, granting access to the lair of a long dead Sload necromancer.

 - [More Player Home Options](https://www.nexusmods.com/skyrimspecialedition/mods/36714) `2.0.0` - Adds the option for the player to acquire certain vanilla NPC homes that become vacant after quests.

+- [Providence and Pestilence](https://www.nexusmods.com/skyrimspecialedition/mods/35237) `2.1.0` - Journey into Peryite's Pits and earn the Taskmaster's blessing - as well as an otherworldly lair to call your home...

 ### Homes from Quests and Companions